 Benedictine abbey was founded here in 764 AD – thus it is older than most contemporary states and cities!
 Abbey was founded by Blessed Toto and dedicated to two saints: Alexander of Rome (died as a martyr sometimes around 130 AD) and Theodor of Sion (first bishop of Valais, died around 400 AD).

-In coming centuries Ottobeuren Abbey became an important institution.
+In the coming centuries Ottobeuren Abbey became an important institution.

 In the 11th century the discipline in the abbey was in decline – and then abbot Adalhalm in 1082 introduced Hirsau reforms, aiming at strict discipline.
 He and his successor Rupert I rebuilt and reconstructed the dilapidated buildings.

 In 1710 new and ambitious abbot – Rupert Ness came.
 He ordered to remove the old buildings and completely new structures were built.
-Present monastery – one of most magnificent buildings in Swabia – was built in the trendy Late Baroque style in 1711 – 1725.
+The present monastery – one of the most magnificent buildings in Swabia – was built in the trendy Late Baroque style in 1711 – 1725.

-In 1737 was started the construction of the magnificent basilica and it was completed in the time of next abbot Anselm Erb, in 1766.
+In 1737 was started the construction of the magnificent basilica and was completed in the time of the next abbot Anselm Erb, in 1766.

-Importance of Ottobeuren Abbey continued to increase and in 1802 there were some 12,000 people living in properties of abbey.
-Area of these properties was approximately 165 km².
+Importance of Ottobeuren Abbey continued to increase and in 1802 there were some 12,000 people living in properties of the abbey.
+The area of these properties was approximately 165 km².

 Secularisation and modern times

-In 1802 the abbey was secularised and became a part of Bavaria.
+In 1802 the abbey was secularized and became a part of Bavaria.
 Only 18 of the 84 monks could remain here.

 In total 65 abbots have governed Ottobeuren Abbey.

-Nevertheless just a few decades later old buildings were removed and construction of entirely new church was started.
+Nevertheless just a few decades later old buildings were removed and the construction of an entirely new church was started.

 Construction of present basilica